About Momentum (and why it is a writer's best friend)

 As a writer, your goal is FICTION or NONFICTION, but definitely not FRICTION.
 Friction is your inner critic or judge, perfection paralysis, comparisons to others, fear of the blank page, overwhelm, self-doubt, not knowing the next step, and fear of rejection.
 In its worst-case scenario, friction is writer’s block.

-If you should encounter writer’s block, the best cure is to pick up the pen and do writing exercises like the ones in Take Ten for Writers and The Write-Brain Workbook which have been specifically designed to stop the friction by eliminating judgments and expectations, and to start the flow of energy by giving you fun and unexpected ways to create fiction or nonfiction.
-Think of these books as Neubauer’s Cradle—and let the momentum begin.
+If you should encounter writer’s block, the best cure is to pick up the pen and do writing exercises like the ones in the books on this site which or the Story Spinner which have been specifically designed to stop the friction by eliminating judgments and expectations, and to start the flow of energy by giving you fun and unexpected ways to create fiction or nonfiction.
+Think of the books and Story Spinner as Neubauer’s Cradle—and let the momentum begin.

 To START WRITING NOW, go to the online Story Spinner where you will find millions of free creative writing exercises waiting for you.